Get armchair shopping cracked if you want to avoid busy shopping centres and bad purchases!

 But, internet shopping can be far more time consuming than trudging around in person if you haven’t mastered it in the way that I have.
-Several clients at my October workshop mentioned that they have struggled to find things to buy online, received mountains of disappointing items, spent hours filling out forms to return their discards, or even worse, forgotten to return them and left unwanted items languishing, unloved, in their wardrobes.
+Several clients at my style workshop mentioned that they have struggled to find things to buy online, received mountains of disappointing items, spent hours filling out forms to return their discards, or even worse, forgotten to return them and left unwanted items languishing, unloved, in their wardrobes.

 So, this week I’d like to share with you my (almost) failsafe guide to shopping online.
 And remember, the more you do it, the easier it becomes.
 I am warning you now: getting good at this can be dangerously expensive!

 I’m a HUGE fan of shopping on-line with department stores.
 John Lewis is my hands-down fave so I am using that site as my example because they make it so darned easy for you.
 Shopping from one big store is quicker and easier because you aren’t filling in multiple payment and delivery forms and anything you need to return can go in one parcel.